rfdickerson/rfdickerson.github.io/_posts/2017-03-20-React-Kitura.md

     ![Server running](/images/react/congratulations.png)

-## Modifing your application
+## Modifying your application

 1. Open your project in your favorite editor or IDE

-    - If you want to use Xcode, run `swift package generate-xcodeproj` first.
+    - If you want to use Xcode, run "swift package generate-xcodeproj" first.
     - VSCode, Atom, and Sublime are all good choices, too.

     ![View code](/images/react/view-code.png)